 The final factor private equity E&P investors need to consider is how Greece’s default fears are creating a rising dollar economy.
 According to a June Dow Jones Business News article, the relationship between the greenback and oil prices is generally an inverse one.
 And as Greece jitters reduce investor confidence in the Euro Zone, the dollar is bound to appreciate and exert further downward-pressure on crude prices.

 While uncertainty is a daily reality in the current E&P market environment, private equity transaction activity should pick up in 2015.
 Continued price repression will smoke out cash-hungry oil companies, looking to divest assets, even at discount rates.
 Additionally, PIPES and alternative private equity deal structures might present attractive opportunities for PE investors.
 In the short-term, however, expect the emerging tropical storm season to provide some desirable price support for opportunistic oil & gas executives.

-CapLinked is a next-generation data room service, providing efficient deal-management solutions for the Oil and Gas Industry.
-Check out our free whitepaper on Reducing Risk in Oil & Gas Transactions.
+CapLinked is a next-generation virtual data room service, providing efficient deal-management solutions for the Oil and Gas Industry.

 If you’d like to learn more about CapLinked, please visit our website or click below to get a demo of our software.